 At Laira Green, we believe in providing our children with a PSHE education that will stand them in good stead as they mature into young adults.
-I coordinate PSHE throughout the school to ensure children receive age-appropriate knowledge that is built upon year-on-year through open and honest dialogue and interesting activities.
+I lead PSHE throughout the school to ensure children receive age-appropriate knowledge that is built upon year-on-year through open and honest dialogue and interesting activities.
 Below is some more detailed information relating to our PSHE.
-Please check this page regularly as I will keep it updated with PSHE news and events.

 ‘What is PSHE?’ you might ask.
 Well, it stands for Personal, Social, Health & Economic education.